Chris Cox (voice actor)

-Chris Cox is an American voice actor who has worked on films, animated television series, and video games.
+Chris Cox (born October 23, 1969) is an American voice actor who has worked on films, animated television series, and video games.

 Career

 In television, he is best known for his work in Family Guy.
 He is also known for his work in Jak and Daxter, Skylanders, Batman: Arkham, and several Marvel, DC, and Star Wars titles.
 He co-created, co-wrote, and produced the reality TV program Small Shots which ran from 2001 to 2003.
 He was a writer for the 2005 television series Con, a supervising producer for the 2006 television sitcom Free Ride, and a writer for the 2007 webseries Voicemail.